-SWTrails hosts monthly Work parties, we’ll take volunteers on any ability, or skillset.
+SWTrails hosts monthly work parties.
+We welcome volunteers of any ability or skillset.
 See our Help the Trails page for more information, and our Events Calendar for the next work party.

-- Where do I find maps of trails in SW Portland?
+- Where do I find maps of trails in southwest Portland?

 - How did SWTrails get started?

 Our founder, Don Baack, has been walking the streets of southwest Portland since 1972.
 He found his way hindered by busy streets with no sidewalks and no one seemed to know if safer alternative pedestrian routes existed.
 He also found that about 75% of the 280 miles of streets in southwest Portland lacked sidewalks.
 It was clear to him that City funding to put sidewalks on all the streets was not going to happen.
 Southwest Portland still needed safer, more comfortable routes to walk, however.
 Don took up the challenge and started SWTrails PDX.
 SWTrails then began the massive task of working with all the southwest neighborhoods to identify where they wanted to walk.
 The gathered data was presented to the City Council, and eventually an Urban Trails Plan was developed.
 Volunteers began constructing key connections on unbuilt rights-of-way with City permission and collaboration.
 Southwest Portland now has an over 40-mile-long network of walkable urban trails.